reimagined/resolve/docs/read-side.md

 ---
 id: read-side
 title: Read Side
 description: The reSolve framework's read side listens to events that the write side produces.
-Based on these events, the read side updates the read models that provide data to the queries.
+Based on these events, the read side updates the read models that supply data to the queries.
 ---

 ## Read Models

 The reSolve framework's read side listens to events that the write side produces.
-Based on **these** events, the read side updates the **Read Models**, and these models provide data to the queries.
+Based on these events, the read side updates the **Read Models**, and these models supply data to the queries.

 A Read Model is defined by a set of projection functions and query resolver functions.

-- **[Projection functions](#updating-a-read-model-via-projection-functions)** build a Read Models state based on incoming events.
+- **[Projection functions](#updating-a-read-model-with-projection-functions)** build a Read Model's state based on incoming events.
 - **[Query resolvers](#resolvers)** use data from the accumulated state to answer queries.

 ReSolve also supports **View Models**.
-A View Model is a Read Model that can be built on the fly, sent to the client and kept there up-to-date.
+A View Model is a Read Model that is built on the fly.
+A View Model can maintain a WebSocket connection to push data updates to the client.
 Refer to the [View Model Specifics](#view-model-specifics) section for more information.

 ## Configuring Read Models and View Models